 Cleaning Frequency: The Switch comes with a cleaning mode that will ultra-heat the induction cups to clean off any remaining residue or concentrates.
-You can go quite a long time without having to clean the induction cups, but I recommend running the cleaning cycle every 10 dabs or so.
-This will maintain your cups for longer and ensure you are getting the best taste you can get.
+You can go quite a long time without having to clean the induction cups, but I recommend running the cleaning cycle every ten dabs or so.
+This will maintain your cups for longer and ensure you get the best taste possible.

-Switch Auto Cleaning Cycle: Place your induction cup into the chamber, set the preference to OIL and then set the temp to max temp.
-Once is there, hold down the temp up button for a couple seconds until the LED’s on the front start blinking red.
+Switch Auto Cleaning Cycle: Place your induction cup into the chamber, set the preference to OIL, and then set the temp to max temp.
+Once is there, hold down the temp-up button for a couple of seconds until the LED’s on the front start blinking red.

 Cleaning the Glass: The only thing you will need to clean by hand is the chamber in the top and the percolator/bubbler that the Switch comes with.